Test Center Procedures and Regulations

 - Bringing a weapon or firearm into the test center.

-- Leaving the test center during the test administration or during breaks.
+- Leaving the test center vicinity during the test or during breaks without permission.

-- Taking excessive or extended unscheduled breaks during the test administration.
+- Taking excessive or extended unscheduled breaks during the test.
 (Test administrators are required to strictly monitor unscheduled breaks and report test takers who take excessive or extended breaks.)
-Under no circumstance are you allowed to exit the test center facility during your break.

-- Failing to follow any of the test administration regulations contained in the Registration Bulletin, the Rules of Test Participation, given by the test administrator, or specified in any test materials.
+- Failing to follow any of the test administration regulations contained in the Registration Bulletin, the Rules of Test Participation, on this website, given by the test administrator, or specified in any test materials.

-Note: ETS takes test security very seriously.
-Although tests are administered under strict supervision and security measures, testing irregularities may sometimes occur.
-Please contact ETS as soon as possible after the test to report any observed irregular behavior — for example, someone copying from another test taker, taking a test for someone else, having access to test questions before the exam, or using notes or unauthorized aids.
+ETS takes test security very seriously.
+Although GACE tests are administered under strict supervision and security measures, testing irregularities may sometimes occur.
+Please contact ETS as soon as possible after the test to report any irregular behavior that is either observed or reported to you — for example, someone copying from another test taker, taking a test for someone else, having access to test questions before the exam, or using notes or unauthorized aids.

 All information will be held in strictest confidence.
 Reports of cheating or fraud will be investigated thoroughly and offenders may be prosecuted to the full extent of the law.